cltl/wsd-dynamic-sense-vector/README.md

 a) annotated corpus: pwgc
 b) unannotated corpus: omsti

-#### Reproduce variation experiment
+#### Model size experiements

+Notice that there was uncertainty about the real version that produce h2048p512 and h512p128, see `difference-edited.txt` for a comparison with a recent version.

+1. h=2048, p=512: `git checkout 354acc1cfdd542142490afe40447cb6f40d2fd7c && ./train-lstm-wsd-full-data-google-model.job`
-0. `git checkout a453bc1`
+2. h=512, p=128: `git checkout 354acc1cfdd542142490afe40447cb6f40d2fd7c && ./train-lstm-wsd-full-data-large-model.job`
+3. h=512, p=64: see `exp-h256p64.sh` in "stability" section
+4. h=100, p=10: see `exp-variation*.job` in "stability" section

+#### Reproduce variation/stability experiments

+These experiments measure how much the performance is affected by the randomness in training.
+Basically, we train smaller models many times, each time with a different (but fixed) random seed.

-1. Pre-process GigaWord into plain text: `sbatch cartesius/process-gigaword.job`
+1. Pre-process GigaWord into plain text: `git checkout 2b0934c && sbatch cartesius/process-gigaword.job`
-2. More preprocessing to make binary files: `sbatch cartesius/prepare-lstm-wsd.job`
+2. More preprocessing to make binary files: `git checkout a453bc1 && sbatch cartesius/prepare-lstm-wsd.job`
 0. `git checkout ce8a024`
 1. Run at the same time: `sbatch cartesius/exp-variation1.job` and `cartesius/sbatch exp-variation2.job`
 0. `git checkout a74bda6`